Scientific: Muhlenbergia rigens

 Watering: Weekly to bi-weekly deep irrigations in summer will keep plants robust.

-Pruning: Shear (only once per year in late winter) or burn to the ground in late winter or early spring to remove the copius production of thatch (dead and slow to decompose leaves because of the dry climate) and induce vigor.
+Pruning: Shear (only once per year in late winter) or burn to the ground in late winter or early spring to remove the copius production of thatch (dead and slow to decompose leaves because of the dry climate) and re-induce vigor.
+Be careful, fire can be very dangerous!
+Make sure to check local laws and regulations before burning outdoors.

-Additional comments: Medium sized popular bunch grass plant that has found a landscape niche as a substitute for the invasive Pennisetum setaceum.
-Deer grass is larger, more vigorous and less refined than M. capillaris.
-It's ultimate larger size in Phoenix landscapes surprises most.
+Additional comments: Deer grass is a medium-sized popular bunch grass plant that has found a landscape niche as a substitute for the invasive Pennisetum setaceum.
+Deer grass is larger, more vigorous and less refined than Muhlenbergia capillaris.
+Its ultimate larger size in Phoenix landscapes surprises most and leads to the obligatory 'cue ball haircut' several times a year by the 'Horticultural clods of Phoenix' (aka 'Hort clods') eventually causing death.